 These Bluetooth buds have a striking design that borrow the stemmed look of AirPods, but with a much more aggressive, sporty look.
 They also have a great silicone surround that helps keep the earbuds stable while in use.

 Our biggest takeaway from the Treblab X5 earbuds is that the playback is some of the loudest we’ve heard in this market.
 Most of the true wireless audio devices struggle to really provide ample output in noisier settings, but the Treblab X5 blew most of the competition away.

 Rounding out the specifications for the Treblab X5 headphones is passive noise cancellation, Bluetooth 5.0, IPX4 waterproofing, and up to 24 hours of total playtime withe included charger case.
 The only knock is that charging is done via micro-USB.
-You can snag your pair of Treblab X5 via the company’s website.
+You can snag your pair of Treblab X5 through Amazon today.